Should I Submit?

 How soon will my paper accepted with major revisions be published in ACM Transactions on Graphics?

-The revisions will be verified by the original SIGGRAPH 2016 reviewers, which greatly accelerates the refereeing process.
-If the revisions are made in a couple of months and found acceptable, the paper is likely to be published soon thereafter in TOG/ACM Digital Library, which may give you the opportunity to present the paper at SIGGRAPH ASIA 2016 or SIGGRAPH 2016.
+The revisions will be verified by the original SIGGRAPH 2017 reviewers, which is likely to greatly accelerate the refereeing process.
+If the revisions are made in a couple of months and found acceptable, the paper is likely to be published soon thereafter in TOG/ACM Digital Library, which may give you the opportunity to present the paper at SIGGRAPH ASIA 2017 or SIGGRAPH 2017.

 My paper was accepted with major revisions to ACM Transactions on Graphics.
 Great, but I want to submit it to another workshop, symposium, or conference first.